IPL 2020: MI vs KXIP Dream11 Predictions, IPL 2020, Mumbai Indians vs Kings XI Punjab: Playing XI, Cricket Fantasy Tips

 With a five-match winning streak in the tournament so far, Mumbai Indians will be back on the field on Sunday to safeguard their top position in the IPL 2020 league table.
 The defending champions might have a had a disappointing start, losing against Chennai Super Kings, but they have made up for it by retaining the top position in the score table.

 The 36th match of the IPL 2020 will be played between Mumbai Indians and Kings XI Punjab during the second outing of the double-headed Sunday.
-The match is schedule to start at 7.30pm IST and will take place at the Dubai International Stadium in Dubai on Sunday (October 18).
-The stadium has had a reputation of siding with the team who batted first, however CSK broke the myth when they chased and scored a win.
+The match is scheduled to start at 7.30 pm IST and will take place at the Dubai International Stadium in Dubai on Sunday (October 18).
+The stadium has had a reputation of siding with the team who batted first, however, CSK broke the myth when they chased and scored a win.

 Both the teams, Mumbai Indians and Kings XI Punjab have come face-to-face 25 times in the past, dominated by MI in 14 matches, while KXIP claimed victory in 11 others.
 Given their previous history, it is not surprising to see wither team winning the match on Sunday.